vmware-tanzu/thepodlets/site/_episodes/019-application-transformation.md

 [EPISODE]

 [0:00:41.0] CC: Hi, everybody.
 Welcome back to The Podlets.
 Today, we have an exciting show.
-It's myself on, Carlisia Campos.
+It's myself on, Carlisia Thompson.
 We have our usual guest hosts, Duffie Cooley, Olive Power and Josh Rosso.
 We also have two special guests, Chris Umbel.
 Did I say that right, Chris?

 [0:01:03.3] CU: Close enough.